Cooking Your Own Fast Food; Pizza with Fresh Sausage, Mushrooms and Olives

-- Stretch the dough over the pizza pan (see tips below).
+- Stretch the dough over the pizza pan (see tips above).
 Spread the sauce evenly to about 1 inch from the edge and top with sliced mushrooms, sausage and olives, or your favorite toppings.

 - Bake for 12-15 minutes or until done to your liking.